noir-lang/noir/docs/docs/sdk/usage/register.md

 ### Calculating Fees

 `(await AztecSdk.getRegisterFees(deposit: AssetValue))[settlementTime: TxSettlementTime]` will help determine how much the transaction will cost.
 Settlement time can either be `NEXT_ROLLUP` or `INSTANT`. `INSTANT` is more expensive because it indicates you will pay for the rollup to settle "instantly" (on the order of minutes rather than hours) rather than waiting for it to fill up with other transactions.
 When there are more transactions in the rollup, users are splitting the cost among more transactions so each one is cheaper.

+Note that the cost of `INSTANT` is the same regardless of how full hte rollup is at the time of requesting the quote.

 ### Full Registration Flow